replit/kaboom/doc/intro.md

 Welcome!
 Kaboom is a JavaScript library that helps you make games fast and fun :D

 This is an intro tutorial that will cover the basic concepts and make a very simple [Chrome Dino](https://en.wikipedia.org/wiki/Dinosaur_Game) - ish game.
 For setting up Kaboom development, see the [setup guide](/doc/setup).
-Or if you're looking for a video tutorial, check ou [this one](https://www.youtube.com/watch?v=hgReGsh5xVU).
+Or if you're looking for a video tutorial, check out [this one](https://www.youtube.com/watch?v=hgReGsh5xVU).

 ![game](intro/game.png)